beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 The cost of an operation in a standard BEAST analysis is the product of how long that operation takes, and how many times it is called.
 In any analysis calculating the likelihood of the sequence data over a tree (tree-data-likelihood) is the most computationally taxing step.
-BEAST mitigates this by delegating to the BEAGLE library,which limits this cost by caching calculations on subtrees that remain unchanged between states, and computing the likelihood in parallel on high performance GPUs when available.
+BEAST mitigates this by delegating to the BEAGLE library, which limits this cost by caching calculations on subtrees that remain unchanged between states, and computing the likelihood in parallel on high performance GPUs when available.
 These approaches reduce the number of times the full likelihood is calculated and increase the speed of that calculation when it is needed.
 The analysis can be sped up further by fixing the substitution